Because decimal-based floating point numbers have the same problems, but with different numbers.

 instructions for use in financial calculations.

-Let us graph the sine of x
+Let us graph the sine of x, for x in the range

 of 0.0 to 2 PI radians.